WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: WaLi Architecture Design

 where $*$ denotes the convolution, $S^r_1$ $\&$ $S^i_1$ are real and imaginary parts of $S_1$, and ${b}_r$ $\&$ ${b}_i$ are bias terms.

 The convolution output is then normalized using Complex Batch Normalization (CBN) for stable training.
-CBN is an extension of traditional batch normalization to complex-valued neural networks, where inputs, weights, or features are complex numbers (i.e., having both real and imaginary parts).
-Instead of treating real and imaginary parts independently, CBN treats them as a 2D vector and normalizes using a 2×2 covariance matrix using Eqn. \ref{eqn:complex_covariance}.
+CBN is an extension of traditional batch normalization to complex-valued neural networks, where inputs, weights, or features \mycolor{have both real and imaginary parts.} Instead of treating real and imaginary parts independently, CBN treats them as a 2D vector and normalizes using a 2×2 covariance matrix using Eqn. \ref{eqn:complex_covariance}.

 where $\Sigma_{S_1}$ is the covariance matrix of $S_1$.
 Then the CBN is calculated by Eqn. \ref{eqn:complex_BN}.